As your children grow and their needs change, modifications to child custody, parenting plans, and support are often

 - Loss of income, or increase in income

 You may bring a motion to modify child custody if there has been a substantial and continuous change of circumstances and modification would be in a child’s best interests.

 In 2013, Arizona child custody law changed to remove the word “custody” entirely, and replace that term with “legal decision-making” and “parenting time.”The statute now provides that: “Consistent with the child’s best interests . . . the court shall adopt a parenting plan that provides for both parents to share legal decision-making regarding their child and that maximizes their respective parenting time.”

 The statutory change has created an opportunity for parents who do not have equal decision-making rights, or primary residential parent status, to return to court and modify their custody orders.

-Considering Modifying Your Divorce Decree or Child Custody Order?
+Modify Your Divorce Decree or Child Custody Order

-Gary J. Frank and Hanna Amar are devoted children’s advocates.
+The team at the Law Offices of Gary Frank are devoted children’s advocates.
 As your lawyers, they will fight to protect your best interests and those of your children both during and after divorce.
 Contact our office online or call 602-383-3610 to discuss your specific custody or modification needs.